Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Introduction

 Despite the variety of previous work, a comprehensive understanding of the wealth of design choices and their underlying mechanisms for various datasets is still incomplete.
 Our work attempts to make a contribution to closing this gap further by systematically analyzing the diversity of design criteria on a large scale and systematically examining both FQK and PQK approaches.
 We address this through state-of-the-art hyperparameter search and correlation analysis.
-A schematic view on the scope of this work is shown in Fig.~\ref{fig:sketch-implementation}.

 We conduct an extensive benchmarking study for classification and regression tasks using various QKMs such as quantum support vector classification (QSVC), quantum kernel ridge regression (QKRR), and quantum support vector regression (QSVR).
 Additionally, we generate a broad and general database by exploring nine popular data encoding circuits from the literature, offering a diverse analysis on the impact of the choice of encoding circuit.
 Beyond that, we propose two different encoding strategies to introduce feature redundancies and systematically compare them.
 Furthermore, the present work delves deep into the different design aspects of PQKs by examining the effects of measurement operators and outer kernels on model performance.
 We additionally address the question of which components of the PQK definition are responsible for learning, i.e., the projected quantum circuits versus the outer kernel.
 Finally, we numerically support all findings by rigorous correlation analysis.
 In total, this study resulted in over $20,000$ quantum kernel models that were trained to provide an extensive database and to ensure robust and comprehensive insights.
 To facilitate this, we developed a software tool.
-Its basic functionality is indicated in Fig.~\ref{fig:sketch-implementation}.